james-jw/xq-promise/README.md

 * XqForkJoin.java

 #### XqPromise
-The XqPromise class implements [QueryModule][4] from the BaseX implementation and exposes the methods described earlier:
+The XqPromise class implements [QueryModule][4] from the BaseX API and exposes the methods described earlier:
 * defer
 * when
 * fork-join

 #### XqDeferred
 This class is at the core of the [promise][1] pattern and represents a unit of work to perform in the future.
-It implements in the ``FItem`` class from the [BaseX][1] implementation and thus is a function.
+It implements ``XQFunction`` interface from the [BaseX][1] API. and thus is a function.

 If passed a empty sequence, it executes its work.